Contents

 Primary outputs

-Contact angle (θ*) for powder bed wetting
+Contact angle for binder wetting on the powder bed

-Surface free energy of powder material
+Surface energy trend data for the powder material

 Spatial variability across the powder bed surface